-The Distinguished Career Award is given to an individual based on esteemed and meritorious achievement in career and life.
-Candidates for this award are alumni of William Penn University or Nebraska Central College.
-This year’s recipient, Mike Gates, began his career at the age of eleven when he delivered the Sunday New York times on his bike at the Patuxent River Naval Air Station where his father was stationed as a test pilot.
+This year’s recipient, Mike Gates, began his career at the age of 11 when he delivered the Sunday New York Times on his bike at the Patuxent River Naval Air Station where his father was stationed as a test pilot.
 He received a dollar every week for his efforts.

 Gates worked numerous jobs in gas stations, department stores, restaurants, and tobacco farms provided spending money until he left in August of 1961 to join practice for the William Penn College football team.
-While at Penn he continued working which included several gas stations and farms, he ran the front and back end of Mahaska Bowl (currently owned now by William Penn), and he was a bartender at Elmhurst Country Club.
+While at Penn he ran the front and back end of Mahaska Bowl (currently owned by William Penn), and he was a bartender at Elmhurst Country Club.

-Upon being graduated, he entered the U. S. Navy aboard the aircraft carrier U.S.S.
-Yorktown deployed to Viet Nam.
+Upon graduation, he entered the U. S. Navy aboard the aircraft carrier U.S.S.
+Yorktown deployed to Vietnam.
 After a short stint as a signalman he joined Special Services where he was a nightly sports broadcaster to the fleet, taught high school classes to GED hopefuls, and wrote articles for the ships’ daily newspaper.
-Gates real job aboard the Yorktown was recreation and morale.
-He organized and scheduled all of the ships’ athletic teams to compete with other ships and countries, planned the ships band to perform at special occasions aboard and ashore, and would fly off the ship to develop tours and activities for the crew when it arrived in port.
+Gates job aboard the Yorktown was recreation and morale.
+He organized and scheduled all of the ships’ athletic teams to compete with other ships and countries, planned the band to perform at special occasions aboard and ashore, and would fly off the ship to develop tours and activities for the crew when it arrived in port.

 He moved through several prominent companies in a Human Resources capacity until he arrived at Fortune 500 Company Raytheon in 1984, headquartered in Lexington, Massachusetts.